 Properly Dispose of Other Items

-- Christmas cards that talk or sing - Bring these to the CBRC for recycling as household hazardous waste or as e-waste; they have lithium batteries that should not be disposed of in your regular trash.
+- Christmas cards that talk or sing - Bring these to the CBRC for recycling as household hazardous materials or as e-waste; they have lithium batteries that should not be disposed of in your regular trash.

 - Cookie and popcorn tins and Christmas light that don't work - If you can't reuse or give these away, bring these items to the CBRC for recycling.